davignomob-debug/radarrrrrrrrr/README.md

 local ToggleBtn = CreateUI()

 ToggleBtn.MouseButton1Click:Connect(function()
-    if AlvoSelecionado == "nenhum" then
-        ToggleBtn.Text = "ESCOLHA UM ITEM!"
-        task.wait(1)
-        ToggleBtn.Text = "STATUS: OFF"
-        return
-    end
-    SniperAtivo = not SniperAtivo
+    FarmAtivo = not FarmAtivo
-    ToggleBtn.Text = SniperAtivo and "BUSCANDO..." or "STATUS: OFF" ToggleBtn.BackgroundColor3 = SniperAtivo and Color3.fromRGB(0, 150, 100) or Color3.fromRGB(40, 40, 40)
+    ToggleBtn.Text = FarmAtivo and "FARMANDO...
+(ON)" or "AUTO FARM: OFF" ToggleBtn.BackgroundColor3 = FarmAtivo and Color3.fromRGB(0, 100, 50) or Color3.fromRGB(35, 35, 35)
 end)

--- // LÓGICA DE SNIPER (BASEADA EM EVENTO - SEM LAG) ProximityPromptService.PromptShown:Connect(function(prompt)
+-- // LÓGICA INFINITA (DORMIR E FARMAR) ProximityPromptService.PromptShown:Connect(function(prompt)
-    if not SniperAtivo or AlvoSelecionado == "nenhum" then return end
+    if not FarmAtivo or AlvoSelecionado == "nenhum" then return end

     local item = prompt.Parent
     if not item then return end